Puerto Vallarta Gay Travel

 For those who dislike the traditional thumping gay club, you will probably have a great experience at CODE.
 This isn’t a club where everyone takes their shirts off.
 People here dress quite stylishly.
 I would compare it to a chic New York City nightclub.

-You can expect a mixed crowd, with tons of LGBT people and allies.
-I would consider it more of a “straight-friendly” club, since it’s technically a gay club.
-They also offer VIP bottle service upon request.
+Expect a mixed crowd of LGBT travelers and our straight allies.
+I would consider CODE to be more of a “straight-friendly” club, since it’s technically a gay club.
 General cover charge to enter is 100 Pesos.

 The crowd at Divas Bar is quite diverse, so you’ll find more than just gay men.
 The LGBT crowd along with some allies attend for a night of dinner, drinks and shows.